 I narrowed my eyes at this trick, Clint Eastwood style.

-She motioned once again with her outstretched arms, and I slowly walked towards her.
-She sighed once, then once more.
+She motioned once again with her outstretched arms, I slowly walked towards her, my eyes darting everywhere for signs of an ambush.
+Once I traveled the 13 steps from the livingroom to the kitchen table, she sighed once, and then again.
 She shook her head regretfully and made full eye contact with me.
 I thought I saw an unshed tear glinting in the kitchen lighting, but she'd tricked me before, so I wasn't buying it.

 "Honey, Mommy can't have anymore babies.
 The doctor said if I had anymore babies I'd die."